Lautenschlager-id/transfromage/docs/Events.md

 >{
 >	[i] = {
 >		id = 0, -- The player id.
->		playerName = "", -- The player name.
+>		playerName = "", -- The player's name.
->		gender = 0, -- The gender of the player.
+>		gender = 0, -- The player's gender.
 Enum in enum.gender.
 >		isFriend = true, -- Whether the player has the account as a friend (added back) or not.
->		isConnected = true, -- Whether the player is online or not.
+>		isConnected = true, -- Whether the player is online or offline.
 >		gameId = 0, -- The id of the game where the player is connected.
 Enum in enum.game.
->		roomName = "", -- The name of the room where the player is.
+>		roomName = "", -- The name of the room the player is in.
->		lastConnection = 0 -- Timestamp of when was the last connection of the player.
+>		lastConnection = 0 -- Timestamp of when the player was last online.
 >	}
 >}
 >```